MaxwellXChen/Machine-Learning-and-Movies/README.md

 The movie industry is an essential part of recreation and entertainment for billions of people.
 Over the past couple of decades, however, the industry has completely changed.
 The internet has introduced new ways for movies and shows to be reviewed and rated.
 Now any person has the ability to rate and review a film or show they have watched and share that rating with others who may be interested.
 Entertainment database IMDb has become “the most popular website for movie ratings and movie reviews.”(Kharb, 2020) These ratings, along with ones from professional entertainment critics can decide how well a production performs and therefore the profit that it generates.

 ### Problem Definition
+Given various parameters of a movie, such as genre, budget, runtime, and production country, our project aims to predict the Metascore and IMDb rating of the film.
+This serves to provide movie producers with the information that will be useful in predicting the critical and commercial success of projects that are in development, allowing them to optimize their movie’s parameters to maximize ratings.

 ### Data Collection
+The data used for our project was collected using the kaggle dataset "IMDb movies extensive dataset".
+This datset contains 85,855 movies and 22 unique attributes.
+The movies chosen had more than 100 votes as of 01/01/2020.

 ### Methods